hyperledger-archives/grid-rfcs/0000-catalog.md

 All Grid addresses are prefixed by the 6-hex-character namespace prefix "621dee",  Catalogs are further prefixed under the Grid namespace with reserved enumerations of "03" ("00", "01", and "02" being reserved for other purposes) indicating "Grid Catalogs" and an additional org_id.
 Currently in Grid Product, org_ids are a [6-10 digit GS1 company prefix](https://www.gs1-us.info/gs1-company-prefix/).
+To keep the prefix length consistant, any GS1 company prefix less than 10 digits will be left padded with the hexidecimal representation of the number 10 ("a") until it is 10 digits in length.
 This composite address will enable inexpensive catalog operations.

 Therefore, all addresses starting with:

 ```
-"621dee" + "03" + "123456" // org_id (in this case a gs1_company_prefix)
+"621dee" + "03" + "aaaa123456" // org_id (in this case a gs1_company_prefix)
 ```

 are Grid GS1 Catalogs identified by the hash of the catalog name which can be referenced by a "catalog_product" to group products to a specific catalog.

 The catalog_id format consists of 15-digit "alphanumeric string" which include a fixed amount of internal "0" padding.
-After the 12 to 18-hex-characters that are consumed by the grid namespace prefix, the catalog, and gs1_company_prefix there are 52-58 hex characters remaining in the address.
-The 15 digits of the catalog_id can be left padded with 37 to 43-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:
+After the 18-hex-characters that are consumed by the grid namespace prefix, the catalog, and gs1_company_prefix there are 52 hex characters remaining in the address.
+The 15 digits of the catalog_id can be left padded with 60-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example: